 Held at the Pearl Brewery, the Pearl Farmers Market is a huge open-air market offering everything from a wide variety of produce to crafters, gifts, and much more.

 Located in the San Antonio River Walk, the Briscoe Western Art Museum features a collection of Western art and artifacts focusing on American cowboys, Native Americans, Vaquero, and other cultures that played pivotal roles in the American West.

 13. McNay Art Museum

-McNay Art Museum, a gigantic Mediterranean-style mansion, houses over 10,000 paintings, sculptures, and prints.
+McNay Art Museum, a gigantic Mediterranean-style mansion houses 22,000 works in several different galleries, including medieval and renaissance art, sculpture, and mixed media.
 The museum also offers educational opportunities as well as tours.

 There are some lovely tiled steps on the grounds that are generally known as one of the most “Instagrammable” places in San Antonio.
 If you don’t get to the McNay, look for tiled steps on the Riverwalk.